intrigueio/intrigue-core/README.md

 ### Using the web interface

 To use the web interface, browse to http://127.0.0.1:7777.
-Once you're able to connect, you can follow the instructions here: https://intrigue.io/2017/03/07/using-intrigue-core-with-docker/
+Once you're able to connect, you can follow the instructions here: http://intrigue.io/up-and-running/

 ### Configuring the system

-Many modules require API keys.
+Many tasks work via external APIs and thus require configuration of keys.
 To set them up, browse to the "Configure" tab and click on the name of the module.
 You will be taken to the relevant signup page where you can provision an API key.
+These keys are ultimately stored in the file: config/config.json.

 ## The API